 This unit is not equipped with a filter or rack.
-A field-provided high velocity rated filter is required for the unit to operate properly.
-TABLE 1 lists recommended filter sizes.
+A field-provided filter is required for the unit to operate properly.
+TABLE 3 lists recommended minimum filter size.

 A filter must be in place whenever the unit is operating.

 If a high efficiency filter is being installed as part of this system to ensure better indoor air quality, the filter must be properly sized.
 High efficiency filters have a higher static pressure drop than standard efficiency glass/foam filters.
 If the pressure drop is too great, system capacity and performance may be reduced.
 The pressure drop may also cause the limit to trip more frequently during the winter and the indoor coil to freeze in the summer, resulting in an increase in the number of service calls.

-Before using any filter with this system, check the specifications provided by the filter manufacturer against the data given in the appropriate Lennox Product Specifications bulletin.
-Additional information is provided in Service and Application Note ACC002 (August 2000).
+Before using any filter with this system, check the specifications provided by the filter manufacturer against the data given in the appropriate Lennox Product in Service and Application Note ACC002

+(August 2000).